 Ok, got it

-Outstanding opportunities for young cardiologists to train in a European centre of of excellence.
+Outstanding opportunities for young cardiologists to train in a European centre of excellence.

-It is also an opportunity to learn and to improve skills to carry back home and a great occasion to develop one’s own international and professional network.
+It is also an opportunity to learn and to improve skills , as well as a great occasion to develop one’s own international, professional network.

 Research periods related to the ESC grant may be undertaken for any period from three months to one year.